Markus-Hefner/Portfolio-Project-3/README.md

 ## Deployment

-### GitHub, Google Sheets and Heroku
+### Deployment using GitHub, Google Sheets and Gitpod
 - Create GitHub account.
 (If this is already done you can skip this step.)
 - Create Google account.
 (If this is already done you can skip this step.)
-- Create Heroku account.
+- Create Gitpod account.
 (If this is already done you can skip this step.)
+- Add Gitpod extension to your Browser.
+(Google Chrome is recommended.)
-- Log into your GitHub account.
+- Log into GitHub account.
 - Fork or clone this repository.
-- Log into your Google account.
+- Log into Google account.
-- Use the following link https://docs.google.com/spreadsheets/d/1ewUcy7MnR0jFcMQZrFwKQAzN-sXDypiLj5r_iFbshtY/template/preview to create a google sheet (click on the link and then on 'Use template' in the upper right corner).
-- Here you'll find some mock pieces to experiment with the app.
-But you can simply select everything except the first row (!!!) and delete it.
+- Rename the first worksheet to 'Index' (without the quotation marks).
+Pay attention that it is spelled correctly!
+- In the **first row** add the following (without the quotation marks and pay attention that it is spelled correctly!
+Otherwise the app won't work correctly):
+    - Column A: 'Index numnber'
+    - Column B: 'Title'
+    - Column C: 'Composer'
+    - Column D: 'Arranger'
+    - Column E: 'Additional Information'
+    - Column F: 'Timestamp'
+    - Column G: 'Count'
 - Go to https://console.cloud.google.com/welcome/new?pli=1
 - Make sure you are logged in with a personal account.
-- Click on the 'Select a project'-button.
+- Click on 'Select a project'.
-- Click on the 'New Project'-button.
+- Click on 'New Project'.
 - Give the project a name.
-- Click on the 'Create'-button.
+- Click on 'Create'.
-- Click on the 'Select a project'-button again and select the project.
+- Click on 'Select a project' again and select the project.
 - Open the side menu by clicking on the burger icon on left upper side.
 - Click on 'APIs and services' and then select 'Library'.
 - In the searchbar search for 'google drive'.
 - Click on the Google Drive API that appears in the search results (probably the first result).
 - On the next page click on 'Enable'.
-- On the next page Click on the 'Create Credentials'-button on the right side.
+- On the next page Click on 'Create Credentials' on the right side.
 - In the dropdown menu under 'Which API are you using?' select 'Google Drive API'.
 - Under 'What data will you be accessing?' select 'Application Data'.
 - Under 'Are you planning to use this API with Compute Engine, Kubernetes Engine, App Engine, or Cloud Functions?' select 'No, I'm not using them'